-• Students may drop a course without penalty during the first five business days of each term or semester of classes.
-For programs that do not follow the traditional semester/half-semester classes, the add/drop period is the first five business days of the class.

-- To drop a course during the add/drop period, students must complete the Add/Drop form available on the Registrar's section of the University website or log into the Student Portal and drop the course. - If completing the form, the student is responsible for completing it, obtaining the appropriate signatures, and submitting the Add/Drop form to the Office of the Registrar by the published deadlines.
-These forms will only be accepted during the published Add/Drop periods listed in the University Calendar. - Failure to attend class does not constitute dropping a course and will result in a grade of F.
+- Students may drop a course without penalty during the first five business days of each term or semester of classes.
+For programs that do not follow the traditional semester/half-semester classes, the add/drop period is the first five business days of the class. - To drop a course during the add/drop period, students must complete the Add/Drop form available on the Registrar's section OllieNet or log into the Student Portal and drop the course.
+The student is responsible for completing it by the published deadlines.
+Add forms will only be accepted during the published Add/Drop periods listed in the University Calendar. - Failure to attend class does not constitute dropping a course and will result in a grade of F.